andreasatle/kan-torch/README.md

+# Introduction

+I'm following a small subset of the paper "KAN: Kolmogorov–Arnold Networks" on Arxiv with people from MIT, CalTech, and Northeastern University.

 # Installation

 In this project I need to use `pip`, since `torch` has a hard time to work with `poetry`.